i-TechSoftware/RtspClientSharpCore/README.md

 - ffmpeghelper_nix folder contains a version project of ffmpeghelper built under Ubuntu 18.06 x64 (cmake)
 - FFmpegVideoPInvoke has two implementations - for Windows and Linux (FFmpegVideoPInvokeWin, FFmpegVideoPInvokeLinux)
 - TestRtspClient - test client for Linux x64 and Windows x64 platforms
+- The compiled library ffmpeghelper.so is included in the project TestRtspClient

+## Linux dependencies

+Installed package ffmpeg version 4.2.1